 How a Tax Lien Can Be Released

 You’ll receive a Release of the notice of federal tax lien within 30 days of paying the tax due, including all interest and fees, or within 30 days of having the amount adjusted by the IRS.
-You can also receive a release of the tax lien within 30 days of the IRS accepting a bond that guarantees your payment of the debt.
+You can also receive a release of the tax lien within 30 days of the IRS accepting a bond that guarantees your payment of the liability.

 You are also responsible for paying for fees associated with the state’s filing of the tax lien and release of the lien.
 These fees are added to the amount you owe.